-Friday or Men's match followed by the women's match Saturday Match one should not start before 10 a.m. local time.
+Friday Women's match followed by the men's match Match one should not start before 10 a.m. local time.
 Match two should be publicized as "not before (three hours after start of match one)."
 Potential match times: 10 a.m. and 1 p.m.
 11 a.m. and 2 p.m.
 A site may request an earlier start time due to heat-related conditions, subject to committee approval.

 Finals site schedule.
-Super-regional round winners advance to the finals site at USTA National Campus in Orlando, Florida, adhering to the following schedule.
+Super-regional round winners advance to the finals site at Oklahoma State University in Stillwater, Oklahoma, adhering to the following schedule.

-chedule
+Women's Championships Site Schedule

-Thursday, May 16
+Quarterfinals Thursday, May 14

-Saturday, May 18
+Semifinals Saturday, May 16

-Sunday, May 19
+Team Championship Final Sunday, May 17

-e Schedule
+Men's Championships Site Schedule

-Friday, May 17
+Quarterfinals Friday, May 15

-Saturday, May 18
+Semifinals Saturday, May 16

-Sunday, May 19
+Team Championship Final Sunday, May 17

-See Appendix G for a detailed competition schedule for the 2019 championship finals.
+See Appendix G for a detailed competition schedule for the 2020 championship finals.